qiang123/s3git-go/README.md

 For brevity reasons, error handling and other boilerplate code like package naming etc. is not shown in the examples.
 Actual client code should always check for errors, see [s3git](https://github.com/s3git/s3git) as an example.

-**DISCLAIMER: This software is still under development (although the storage format/model using BLAKE2 hasing is stable)  -- use at your own peril for now**
+**DISCLAIMER: This software is still under development (although the storage format/model using BLAKE2 hashing is stable)  -- use at your own peril for now**

+**Note that the API is not stable yet, you can expect minor changes**

 BLAKE2 Tree Hashing
 -------------------